 Small Ohio Cities and Towns Present Big Opportunities

-With many counties in Ohio underserved by major coffee chains, it might pay to consider starting a coffee shop in a small city or town outside of major metropolitan areas such as Akron, Canton, Cincinnati, Cleveland, Columbus, Dayton, Toledo and Youngstown.
+With many counties in Ohio underserved by major coffee chains, you might consider starting a coffee shop in a small city or town outside of major metropolitan areas such as Akron, Canton, Cincinnati, Cleveland, Columbus, Dayton, Toledo and Youngstown.

-Destiny and Matthew Schaad opened Lock No. 4 Coffee in the small town of Beverly, Ohio, in 2021.
+For Destiny and Matthew Schaad, the answer was yes!
+They opened Lock No. 4 Coffee in the small town of Beverly, Ohio, in 2021.

 Although the shop is new, its history stretches back to 1841, when a spot along the Muskingum River in Beverly, Ohio welcomed Lock No. 4, an important link in the Ohio canal system that brought commerce and opportunity to the Mid-Ohio Valley.